A Closet of Clothes... and Nothing to Wear

 A Closet of Clothes and Nothing to Wear?

 We all have the Power to Empower our Style Identity, but we might need to tune out some choice in the process.

-The question I probably hear most often in my capacity as a Style Coach is this: ’How come when I have a closet busting with clothing (seven sacks in storage, three at my mothers, my upper kitchen cabinets filled with sweaters) and I keep buying clothes, do I have NOTHING TO WEAR!
+The question I probably hear most when it comes to Sussing Style Symmetry is this: ’How come when I have a closet busting with clothing (seven sacks in storage, three at my mothers, my upper kitchen cabinets filled with sweaters) and I keep buying clothes, do I have NOTHING TO WEAR!
 Every Morning?